When constructing a shipping container building, a foundation must be laid for the containers.

 Pouring Concrete in Hot Weather

 If you are laying concrete in hot weather, it’s crucial you prepare your site correctly before pouring the concrete.
 Place temporary sun shades up to block any direct sunlight onto the concrete.
 Also, before you lay the concrete you should spray the ground with cold water.
 While you are mixing the concrete, make sure you use cold water.

 Another good idea is to pour the concrete either later in the evening or first thing in the morning to avoid peak temperatures.

 Like pouring concrete in hot weather, special measures need to be taken when pouring concrete during cold weather.

-Cold weather is classed as the average temperature being below 0 Celsius for more than three consecutive days.
+Cold weather is classed as the average temperature being below freezing for more than three consecutive days.

-Before you pour the concrete make sure any snow or ice has been cleaned from the base and formwork; also extract any standing water.
-Once you have laid your concrete, cover it with insulating blankets straight away.
-You should use the blankets for 3-7 days whilst the concrete is curing.
-After the concrete has cured make sure to remove the blankets gradually so the concrete doesn’t crack due to quick temperature change.
+Before you pour the concrete, make sure any snow or ice has been cleaned from the base and forms.
+Remove any standing water.
+Once you have laid your concrete, cover it with insulating blankets right away.
+Use the blankets for 3-7 days while the concrete is curing.
+After the concrete has cured, remove the blankets gradually, so the concrete doesn’t crack due to quick temperature change.